Serbian hip-hop: Western Europe

 There are many established Serbian rappers hailing from the Serb communities in Austria, Germany, and Sweden.
 One of the most famous, Toni der Assi, hails from Munich and often raps in the Serbian language and about topics concerning Serbian politics and society.
 In Vienna, "Ortaks", a rap group made up of Serbian youths, has grown in popularity within the German hip hop scene, playing shows in Vienna and Zurich, Switzerland.
 The group is characterized by its incorporation of Serbian slang in their songs, and an anti-NATO political stance.

 Media

-Hip hop was very well spread among the media thanks to mostly artist that were and still active in Serbian to bring the culture to its people.
-At one point there was one radio show every day per week and 3 TV shows per week.
+Serbian hip hop spread very well among the media thanks to artists that were and still are active in Serbia.
+At one point there was at least one radio show every day and 3 TV shows per week.

 One of the most famous radio stations that had the most hip-hop shows was Radio 107.9 S.K.C.
 (Student Cultural Center).
-This same radio station helped boost many artist's careers.
-Radio Skc was shut down in 2006.
-All the hosts worked for free and each show has its formula.
+This same radio station helped boost many artists’ careers.
+Radio SKC was shut down in 2006.
+All the hosts worked for free, and each show had its formula.

 Radio SKC 107.9

-Radio SKC was an urban radio station and the home for the mayor radio hip-hop shows.
+Radio SKC was an urban radio station and the home for the major radio hip-hop shows.
 Radio SKC was a very small two-floor house.
-Some rooms was used for studio for people like Marko Nastić, Bad Copy and Shazalakazoo.
+Some rooms was used for studio for people like: Marko Nastić, Bad Copy and Shazalakazoo.